My Honest Squarespace vs WordPress Comparison: Choose Your Platform Now

 The Winner

 If you want to sell online you need certain ecommerce features, such as accepting payments and listing products, as well as guarantees around security.
 Squarespace offers built-in sales capabilities, although you need to choose the right plan, while WordPress relies on a plugin, such as WooCommerce.
-Which is right for you?
+Which ecommerce website builder is right for you?

 • Unlimited inventory, orders, tax, and coupons